SYNOPSIS

 -

-When given a range of commits to display (e.g. commit1..commit2 or commit2 ^commit1), only display commits in that range that are ancestors of <commit>, descendants of <commit>, or <commit> itself.
+When given a range of commits to display (e.g. commit1..commit2 or commit2 ^commit1), and a commit <commit> in that range, only display commits in that range that are ancestors of <commit>, descendants of <commit>, or <commit> itself.
 If no commit is specified, use commit1 (the excluded part of the range) as <commit>.
 Can be passed multiple times; if so, a commit is included if it is any of the commits given or if it is an ancestor or descendant of one of them.

 A more detailed explanation follows.